-$EKB = BRO \cup OWL\RL \cup \Sigma \cup M \cup B \cup TR \cup D$ where: i) BRO $\cup$ OWL\RL $\cup$ \Sigma represents the domain knowledge, i.e., BRO is an OPAL Business Reference Ontology, encoded as a set of triples of the form t(s,p,o); OWL\RL is the OWL 2 RL/RDF rule set, included into the EKB to support reasoning over the BRO; and $\Sigma$ is a semantic annotation, including a set of assertions of the form $\sigma(El,C)$ ; ii) $M \cup B$ represents the structural knowledge about the business processes, i.e., M is the meta-model theory and B is a repository consisting of a set of BP schemas defined in BPAL; iii) $TR \cup D$ is a formalization of the behavioral semantics of the BP schemas, i.e., TR is the trace theory and D is the theory defining the dependency constraints.
+$\textit{EKB} = \textit{BRO} \cup \textit{OWL_RL} \cup \Sigma \cup \textit{M} \cup \textit{B} \cup \textit{TR} \cup \textit{D}$ where: i) $BRO \cup OWL_RL \cup \Sigma$ represents the domain knowledge, i.e., BRO is an OPAL Business Reference Ontology, encoded as a set of triples of the form t(s,p,o); OWL_RL is the OWL 2 RL/RDF rule set, included into the EKB to support reasoning over the BRO; and Σ is a semantic annotation, including a set of assertions of the form $\sigma(El,C)$; ii) $M \cup B$ represents the structural knowledge about the business processes, i.e., M is the meta-model theory and B is a repository consisting of a set of BP schemas defined in BPAL; iii) $TR \cup D$ is a formalization of the behavioral semantics of the BP schemas, i.e., TR is the trace theory and D is the theory defining the dependency constraints.

 A relevant property of the EKB is that it has a straightforward translation to a logic program [5], which can be effectively used for reasoning within a Prolog environment.
 This translation allows us to deal within a uniform framework with several kinds of reasoning tasks and combinations thereof.
 Every component of the EKB defines a set of predicates that can be used for querying the knowledge base.
-The reference ontology BRO and the semantic annotation $\Sigma$ allow us to express queries in terms of the ontology vocabulary.
+The reference ontology BRO and the semantic annotation Σ allow us to express queries in terms of the ontology vocabulary.
 The predicates defined by the meta-model theory M and by the BP schemas in B allow us to query the schema level of a BP, verifying properties regarding the flow elements occurring in it (activities, events, gateways) and their relationships (sequence flows).
-Finally TR and D, allow us to express queries regarding the execution semantics of a BP schema.
+Finally TR and D, allow us to express queries about the behavior of a BP schema at execution time, i.e., verify properties regarding the execution semantics of a BP schema.

-In order to provide the user with a simple and expressive query language that does not require to understand the technicalities of the logic engine, we propose QuBPAL, a query language based on the SELECT-FROM-WHERE paradigm (see [10] for more details) that can be translated to logic programs (where nested and disjunctive queries are translated to multiple rules) and evaluated by using the XSB engine (http://xsb.sourceforge.net).
-More specifically, QuBPAL queries which do not involve predicates defined in TR, i.e., queries that do not explicitly manipulate traces, are translated to logic programs the tabling mechanism of XSB guarantees an efficient, sound and complete top-down evaluation.
+In order to provide the user with a simple and expressive query language that does not require to understand the technicalities of the logic engine, we propose QuBPAL, a query language based on the SELECT-FROM-WHERE paradigm (see [10] for more details) that can be translated to logic programs and evaluated by using the XSB engine (http://xsb.sourceforge.net).
+More specifically, QuBPAL queries which do not involve predicates defined in TR, i.e., queries that do not explicitly manipulate traces, are translated to logic programs belonging to the fragment of Datalog with stratified negation.
+For this class of programs the tabling mechanism of XSB guarantees an efficient, sound and complete top-down evaluation.
 As an example, below we report a QuBPAL query and its corresponding Datalog translation.
-We prefix variables names by a question mark (e.g., ?x) and we use the notation ?x::Conc to indicate the semantic typing of a variable, i.e., as a shortcut for $\sigma(x,y) \wedge t(y,rdfs:subClassOf,Conc)$ , in order to easily navigate the ontology taxonomy.
+We prefix variables names by a question mark (e.g., ?x) and we use the notation ?x::Conc to indicate the semantic typing of a variable, i.e., as a shortcut for $\sigma(x,y) \land t(y,rdfs:subClassOf,Conc)$, in order to easily navigate the ontology taxonomy.

+SELECT <?p,?s,?e>

-SELECT <?p,?s,?e> WHERE activity(?s::bro:Requesting) AND belongs(?b::bro:FinancialTransaction,?p,?s,?e) AND precedence(?a::bro:Invoicing,?b,?p,?s,?e) q(P,S,E):- t(C\1,rdfs:subClassOf,bro:Requesting),t(C\2,rdfs:subClassOf,bro:FinancialTransaction), t(C\3,rdfs:subClassOf,bro:Invoicing),\sigma(S,C\1),\sigma(B,C\2),\sigma(A,C\3),belongs(S,P),belongs(E,P), belongs(A,P,S,E),belongs(B,P,S,E), wf\subproc(P,S,E),precedence(A,B,P,S,E).
+WHERE activity(?s::bro:Requesting) AND belongs(?b::bro:FinancialTransaction,?p,?s,?e) AND precedence(?a::bro:Invoicing,?b,?p,?s,?e)

+$q(P,S,E):-t(C_1,rdfs:subClassOf,bro:Requesting), t(C_2,rdfs:subClassOf,bro:FinancialTransaction), \\ t(C_3,rdfs:subClassOf,bro:Invoicing), \sigma(S,C_1), \sigma(B,C_2), \sigma(A,C_3), belongs(S,P), belongs(E,P), \\ belongs(A,P,S,E), belongs(B,P,S,E), wf_subproc(P,S,E), precedence(A,B,P,S,E). \\$